pololu/qtr-sensors-arduino/README.md

 Pololu's website.

 ## Version history
+* 3.1.0 (2018-08-08): Added support for dimmable QTR and QTRX sensors with separate control of odd/even emitter banks.
 * 3.0.0 (2016-08-16): Updated library to work with the Arduino Library Manager.
 * 2.1.2 (2015-12-03): Corrected `readLine()` behavior to work with multiple instances (thanks to Tandy Carmichael).
 * 2.1.1 (2014-05-02): Minor improvements to `read()` behavior and whitespace cleanup.